-"Attack Polotzk in the rear; then unite with Prince Tashvil at Dunaburg; fall on Oudinot with the greatest rapidity; cut him off from the main army; throw him on Steingel, who about that time, after defeating Macdonald, will have reached Vidzy and Svenziany, aud give him up the command to pursue the enemy.
+"Attack Polotzk in the rear; then unite with Prince Tashvil at Dunaburg; fall on Oudinot with the greatest rapidity; cut him off from the main army; throw him on Steingel, who about that time, after defeating Macdonald, will have reached Vidzy and Svenziany, and give him up the command to pursue the enemy.

-"Having executed the above orders, reach Dokchitzy by the 27th October, open communicatious through Minsk with Tchichagof, pass the Beresina, occupy Lepel and the whole course of the Oula from Beresina to its confluence with the Dwina.
+"Having executed the above orders, reach Dokchitzy by the 27th October, open communications through Minsk with Tchichagof, pass the Beresina, occupy Lepel and the whole course of the Oula from Beresina to its confluence with the Dwina.
 Fortify all defiles on any and every road the enemy may take after passing the Dnieper."
-Wittgenstein was reinforced by October 8th with 11,000 of the militia.